-For over forty years 401½ has provided studios for fine and applied artists and designers.
+For over fifty years 401½ has provided studios for fine and applied artists and designers.
 The project, started in 1971 by Michael Haynes is housed in a Victorian warehouse situated on one edge of Larkhall Park in Clapham.

 Historical Significance Of The Area

 “401½ has a growing historical significance in the world of art & design as one of the birth places of the artistic crafts renaissance in Britain dating from the early 1970’s.
 The history of this movement has been documented by the leading applied arts historian Tanya Harrod in her authoritative book ‘The Crafts in Britain in the 20th Century’.
 In it she pays tribute to Michael Haynes, the visionary founder and Director of the studios, for providing affordable workspaces for numerous artists craftsmen and women over the years (see pages 378-9); this was the first studio of its kind and was the model for those that were to follow”.

 Michael Rowe – Head of Silversmithing & Jewellery at the Royal College of Art.
 January 2006